 Common stocks include the Company's investment in its wholly owned subsidiary and are carried at the value determined under the equity method of accounting, which management believes approximates market value.
 The estimated fair value of the investment in ESI is determined based on the Statement of Statutory Accounting Principles (SSAP) No. 97, Investments in Subsidiary, Controlled, and Affiliated Entities, A Replacement of SSAP No. 88, and, accordingly is carried at the subsidiary's underlying audited capital and surplus amounts as determined on a statutory basis.
 Equity in net income or loss and surplus transactions of subsidiaries are reflected directly in the Company's unassigned surplus.
-For GAAP reporting purposes, the Company prepares consolidated financial statements with its subsidiary.
+For GAAP reporting purposes, the Company prepares consolidated financial statements with its subsidiaries.

-Common stocks also include 3,442 and 3,346 shares of Federal Home Loan Bank (FHLB) common stock with a cost, par value and carrying value of \$344,200 and \$334,600, respectively, at December 31, 2014 and 2013, and for which \$9,600 was purchased in 2014 and \$5,500 was purchased in 2013 in order for the Company to effectuate and maintain its membership in the FHLB.
-To maintain its membership, the Company is required to hold FHLB membership stock in an amount equal 0.15% of the Company's admitted assets as determined under statutory accounting principles, which is adjusted annually by the FHLB.
+Common stocks also include 3,442 shares of Federal Home Loan Bank (FHLB) common stock with a cost, par value and carrying value of \$344,200, at December 31, 2015 and 2014, and for which \$9,600 was purchased in 2014 in order for the Company to effectuate and maintain its membership in the FHLB.
+To maintain its membership, the Company is required to hold FHLB membership stock in an amount equal to 0.12% of the Company's admitted assets as determined under statutory accounting principles, which is adjusted annually by the FHLB.
 FHLB membership stock is restricted, can only be sold to the FHLB at par value, and requires a five-year notice by the Company to terminate membership and redeem the shares.
 The Company may borrow from the FHLB but must purchase additional shares of FHLB stock (activity stock) equal to 2% of borrowings.
 FHLB activity stock is redeemable at any time by the Company or by the FHLB, as the Company's FHLB borrowings are paid down and can only be sold to the FHLB.
-Due to the restrictions placed on transferability and the Company's determination that there is no known impairment as to the ultimate recoverability of the par value of FHLB stock, the Company's carrying value of its investment in FHLB stock is considered to approximate its fair value at December 31, 2014 and 2013.
+Due to the restrictions placed on transferability and the Company's determination that there is no known impairment as to the ultimate recoverability of the par value of FHLB stock, the Company's carrying value of its investment in FHLB stock is considered to approximate its fair value at December 31, 2015 and 2014.